skyrookcruiser/FurinaLC/README.md

 - If you're unable to browse the internet after using and closing this proxy, it might be due to Guardian failing to revert the proxy settings.

 - If that happens, simply disable the proxy settings manually (Open windows search, then type "Proxy", the settings menu option should show up).
-Alternatively, run the proxy app again and close it by clicking the big red X.

 ### 3. **Setting Up FurinaLC**